Diseases & Conditions

 When should I see a doctor for a rotator cuff tear?

-If you have injured your shoulder or have chronic shoulder and arm pain, it is best to see an orthopaedic surgeon.
+If you have injured your shoulder or have chronic (ongoing) shoulder and arm pain, it is best to see an orthopaedic surgeon.
 They can then make a diagnosis and begin treatment.
-Your doctor may recommend a diagnostic imaging study such as a magnetic resonance imaging (MRI) scan or ultrasound to confirm the diagnosis.
+Your doctor may recommend a diagnostic imaging test such as X-rays, a magnetic resonance imaging (MRI) scan, or ultrasound to confirm the diagnosis.

-Can a rotator cuff tear be healed or strengthened without surgery?
+Can a rotator cuff tear heal or be strengthened without surgery?

 The majority of rotator cuff tears can be treated nonsurgically using one or more of these treatments: